softwaresaved/international-survey/analysis/text_zaf.md

 # Section 4: Questions about the type of contract

+Almost all the participants are employed under full time contract (82%, n=18) and they are mainly Permanent (either funded by University core funding, or as long as funding is available.
+But this apparent stability in contract has to be tempered with the average length of the contract (5 years).
+On the origin of their funding (which 72%, n=13 of the participants know the origin), it seems that the type of funding is not applicable for them (40%, n=4) or that it comes from Grants (30%, n=3).
+This is the method of Grants that is also privilegied as funding process for their current larger project (50%, n=5) and for their previous largest project too (50%, n=5).

 ### Do you work full time or part time
 ### What type of contract are you employed on?
+### What is the total duration of your current employment (in years)?
 ### Do you know the source of the funding used to support you and your current, largest project?
 ### Which of the following sources are used to pay for your effort as an RSE/equivalent?
 ### Which of the following sources are used to fund your current, largest project?